ahmedbenhouria/ahmedbenhouria/README.md

 ## Hey there 👋 — welcome to my GitHub!<br>

 #### Mobile App Developer with 2+ years of experience in native Android development using Kotlin and Java.
-I also work as a freelance Flutter developer, building beautiful and responsive cross-platform apps 👨‍💻 working remotely since 2022 🚀</div>
+I also work as a freelance Flutter developer, building clean and responsive cross-platform apps 👨‍💻 working remotely since 2022 🚀</div>

 <br/>